 Connectivity issue is the most common cause of mouse malfunction.

-To check for batteries look for a small light on the top of the mouse, if you don’t see it or it is dim replace the AA battery.
+Look for a little light on the top of the mouse to check for batteries; if you don’t see it or it’s faint, replace the AA battery.

-To change the battery, turn the mouse upside down, slide the back cover and replace the battery and cover it.
+Turn the mouse upside down, slide the rear cover off, then replace and cover the battery.

-If the batteries are fine, the next thing you need to do is make sure the nano-receiver is properly connected to a USB port on your PC.
-It is a small rectangular object that allows wireless mice and computers to communicate.
-It has “LOGITECH” printed on it.
+If the batteries are in good condition, ensure the nano-receiver is correctly linked to a USB port on your computer.
+It is a little rectangular item that enables wireless mice and computers to connect with one another.
+It is imprinted with “LOGITECH.”

 Method 2 – Detach mouse batteries and receiver